bem-archive/bem-django/README.md

 Run `npm install` for install all dependencies from `package.json`.

 #### Build
-Just run `make` and it builds only whats needed.
+Just run `make` and it builds only what's needed.

 ### What can you do?